-The NQIT Hub research and development programme is divided into ten Work Packages covering Architecture (Work Package 0), Hardware (Work Packages 1-4), Applications (Work Packages 5-8) and Support (Work Package 9).
+The NQIT Hub research and development programme is divided into eleven Work Packages covering Architecture (Work Package 0), Hardware (Work Packages 1-4), Applications (Work Packages 5-8, 10) and Engineering Support (Work Package 9).

 Work Package 0 - Architectures, standards and systems integration